flydrive-js/flydrive.dev/content/docs/disk_api.md

 await pipeline(readable, createWriteStream('./some-file.txt', readable))
 ```

-## getArrayBuffer
+## getBytes

-The `disk.getArrayBuffer` method reads a file's contents as a `Uint8Array` stream.
+The `disk.getBytes` method reads a file's contents as a `Uint8Array` stream.
 If the file does not exist, the method throws an exception.

 ```ts
 const disk = new Disk(driver)